Polka-dotted Stars II: Starspots and obliquities of Kepler-17 and Kepler-63: Introduction

 Occultation-based spot coverage studies have primarily focused on individual systems or limited epochs of high-quality data.
 With the wealth of archival \textit{Kepler} photometry, however, we now have the opportunity to extend such analyses to long-baseline, high-precision light curves of multiple active host stars.
-The \textit{Kepler} sample contains systems spanning a wide range of stellar types, ages, and activity levels, offering an ideal laboratory to test the robustness of spot coverage inference and to probe diversity in stellar magnetic topologies.
+A natural extension of this work is to test the methodology across stars with different magnetic morphologies and levels of activity.
+The four-year, high-cadence photometry from \textit{Kepler} is exceptionally well suited for such a comparative study of different exoplanet hosts that exhibit different magnetic activity levels. \textit{Kepler}'s continuity allows spot evolution to be followed over many rotations and numerous transits, enabling the study of active latitudes and stellar orientation.
+Two systems, Kepler-63 and Kepler-17, stand out as prime targets due to their strong rotational modulation and frequent spot occultations, making them excellent laboratories for exploring how magnetic activity manifests across different stellar hosts.

-In this work, we apply the \texttt{StarryStarryProcess} framework to two well-studied \textit{Kepler} systems: Kepler-63 and Kepler-17.
-By leveraging long-baseline archival data, we aim to (i) characterize spot size and latitude distributions across a diverse set of stellar hosts, (ii) compare our results with previous occultation-based analyses, and (iii) get the stellar obliquity measurements.
-This study builds upon the validation established in Paper~I and expands the methodology to a broader comparative context, advancing our understanding of starspot demographics and stellar magnetism.
+In this work, we apply \texttt{StarryStarryProcess} to both Kepler-63 and Kepler-17 in order to extract starspot population properties in a consistent manner, evaluate how our inferences compare with previous transit-based analyses, and derive updated constraints on the stellar obliquities.
+By analyzing these two systems using a common probabilistic framework, we extend the validation of \paperone to a broader astrophysical setting and assess how well the method captures real diversity in spotted surfaces.
+More generally, this work illustrates how long-baseline transit photometry can be used not only to characterize individual stars, but also to build a comparative picture of magnetic environments across exoplanet hosts.

-The paper is divided as follows: We describe the methodology in Section \ref{sec:model}; show the results for Kepler-63 in Section \ref{sec:kepler63}; for Kepler-17--in Section \ref{sec:kepler17}; we provide a discussion of limitations in Section \ref{sec:discussion}.
+The structure of the paper is as follows.
+Section~\ref{sec:model} describes the modeling framework and inference procedure.
+Section~\ref{sec:kepler63} presents the analysis of Kepler-63, followed by the results for Kepler-17 in Section~\ref{sec:kepler17}.
+We discuss limitations and implications in Section~\ref{sec:discussion}.